thoughtbot/maintaining-open-source-projects/book/03-git.md

 change in every file of the entire project, provided it contains no more than one logical change.
 If it contains more, split it.

+For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.
+But don’t split a single logical change into several commits.
+For example, the implementation of a feature and the corresponding tests belong in the same commit.

 A small and cohesive commit is easier to review and grasp.
 Git’s `annotate` and `blame` commands will be more clear about the origin and reason of each line of the entire source code.
 If you find the need to revert the changeset, it is